-These homemade black bean burgers are made from scratch using dried beans.
+These homemade black bean burgers can be made from tinned beans or from scratch using dried beans.
 They're easy to make and if you love those deliciously crispy edges then you won't be disappointed!

 How to prepare dried beans to make into veggie burgers